ericcornelissen/svgo-action/docs/outputs.md

 # SVGO Action Outputs

-This documentation lists and describes all values outputted by the SVGO Action.
+This documentation describes all values outputted by the SVGO Action.
 These values can be used in the steps that follow it to, for example, run a step only if any SVGs were optimized or to build a message describing how many SVGs were optimized.

 Please [open an issue] if you found a mistake or if you have suggestions for how to improve the documentation.